ohduran/checkout-system-technical-challenge/README.md

 # Checkout System

-You are the developer in charge of building a cash register.
+This is a [Rails](https://rubyonrails.org/) application that powers the common use cases for a cash register.

 This app will be able to add products to a cart and compute the total price.
-See objectives and technical specification in the [Technical Specification file](./TECHNICAL_SPECIFICATION.md)
+See objectives and technical specification in the [Technical Specification file](./TECHNICAL_SPECIFICATION.md).

 ## How to Bring the server up